nimishsoni/Deep-Learning/README.md

-- Step 3: Create a CNN to Classify Dog Breeds (from Scratch)                      Accuracy-15%
+- Step 3: Create a CNN to Classify Dog Breeds (from Scratch)                      Accuracy-15% Data Preprocessing: The training images are resized to 255 x 255 size and cropped at center to 224 x 224 size.
+The training data is augmented with random horizontal and vertical flips as well as rotation.
+Data is further normalized before being fed to convolutional layers.

 - Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning)           Accuracy-68% Here I have used pretrained VGG-16 with modifications in fully connected linear layer 2 and 3 to provide 133 classification output (instead of 1000 classes) corresponding to each dog breed.
 The convolutional layer features have been kept the same as for the pretrained VGG-16 model as the dog-breed dataset is similar to ImageNet dataset on which VGG is pretrained and Dog dataset are similar.

 VGG(
   (classifier): Sequential(
     (0): Linear(in_features=25088, out_features=4096, bias=True)